 Email Opened, forward them to your integrations, and load them into your data warehouse.

 In your favorite BI or analytics tool, you’ll be able to analyze your email campaigns in SQL or through drag-and-drop reports.
 And, you’ll be able to join your Mailjet data with the event data you’re already sending through Segment to analyze the down-funnel effects of your emails.
+Learn more about how you can use Mailjet with Segment.

 If you have previously enabled sending email events via the Mailjet integration during our beta (using a project write key), you do not need to create new Mailjet source.
 Your email data will continue to flow as normal.